 Walk to school projects

-We are working alongside Living Streets, the charity for everyday walking, offering free support and resources to encourage walking to school.
+We are working alongside Living Streets, the charity for everyday walking, offering support and resources to encourage walking to school.

 Why do we need to encourage walking to school?

 - Happier healthier children: Walking to school provides children (and their grown-ups!) with regular exercise to stay fit and healthy.
 What’s more, evidence shows that an active journey to school helps children arrive alert and ready to learn.